Contributing Gear Writer

 These snowboard jackets are all an investment in your comfort and safety on the mountain.
 It’s true they cost a decent amount, but if cared for properly, they should last many seasons to come.
 Here are a few tried and true methods for making sure your jacket will remain as good as the day you bought it.

-Washing: Be sure to check the tag for detailed instructions, but a good idea is to only wash cold and to use liquid (not powder) detergent.
+Be sure to check the tag for detailed instructions, but a good idea is to only wash cold and to use liquid (not powder) detergent.
 If you use the dryer, use a low-temperature setting, and if you hang dry, you may need to use an iron afterward (but not too hot!) to reactivate the waterproof coating.
 Synthetic Jackets are generally machine washable but check the care label.
 Avoid fabric softeners and dry on low heat or air dry.
 For Down Jackets, use a down-specific detergent and wash on a gentle cycle.
 Tumble dry on low with tennis balls to break up clumps of down.
+Our team swears by Nikwax, and we wash and re-DWR our jackets at least seasonally, if not more depending on conditions.

 Early Signs of Wear and Tear